 Throughout the years, I’ve evolved and adapted to every medium.
 I started writing short stories in elementary school, graduated to publishing poems for local magazines, found my online groove via blogging, and then found my way to featured stories in national publications.
 And while it hasn’t been easy, it surely has been fulfilling.
 And people noticed!
-I’ve used that love of words to help brands create and define their messages, with my words featured across several multimedia platforms including brands such as McDonald’s, Wells Fargo, Lexus, UNCF, and Southern Company.
+I’ve used that love of words to help brands create and define their messages, with my words featured across several multimedia platforms including brands such as McDonald’s, Amazon, Lexus, Wells Fargo, UNCF, and Southern Company.

 I’ve written for The Recording Academy, providing a play-by-play to its readers leading up to the GRAMMYs, Music’s Biggest Night.
 One of my favorite achievements was serving as senior writer for the National Urban League publication Opportunity Journal, with my work archived alongside literary legends Langston Hughes and Zora Neale Hurston.